Recovery Books & CD/DVDs

 Patricia Thulin Holloran

-Walking Like a Duck reveals the agony of enduring a punitive disciplinary process to preserve her nursing license; how it impacted her sanity and her career, and how her secrets and lies traumatized her marriage of over twenty years.
+This is the story of a nurse moving from addiction to recovery.
+It describes the agony of enduring a punitive disciplinary process to preserve her nursing license after her theft of narcotics from the hospital where she worked.
+It shows how it impacted her sanity and her career, and how her secrets and lies traumatized her marriage of over twenty years.

 Craig nakken presents the most recent information on how an individual becomes an addict-including cultural influences and genetic factors-as he examines addiction's causes, stages of development, and consequences.